amanjot-git/Tata_Virtual_Internship/README.md

 A meeting with the CEO and CMO has been scheduled for next month and you need to draft the relevant analytics and insights that would help evaluate the current business performance and suggest metrics that would enable them to make the decision on expansion.

-Remember, thinking from the perspective of business leaders allows you to analyse the data more effectively and present better insights.
+Thinking from the perspective of business leaders allows you to analyse the data more effectively and present better insights.

-Resources' links are given to better understand how business leaders think and approach business performance.

 #### Details for task

-To prepare for your meeting, you need to draft questions that you think will be important and relevant to the CEO and CMO.
-This preparation will be your guide as you develop your presentation.
+To prepare for the meeting, questions that you think will be important and relevant to the CEO and CMO need to be drafted.

-For this task, you are only required to draft the questions.
 Make sure to think both quantitatively and qualitatively.

 You’ve been provided a dataset in the resources below to use as the basis for your exploration.
 Review this data, taking note of what information has been provided, what insights you can garner, and what is relevant to both the CEO and CMO respectively.